David Smith

 Professor David P Smith FRSB, NTF, PFHEA

-Professor of Bioscience Education / Head of Research - Bioscience and Chemistry Department
+Professor of Bioscience Education / Head of Research - School of Bioscience and Chemistry

 Summary

-David Smith is a Professor of Bioscience Education at Sheffield Hallam University and Head of Research in the Department Bioscience and Chemistry.
-He gained his National Teaching Fellow in 2017, and his innovative practice has been awarded the Royal Society of Biology HE Educator of the Year award 2019.
-David's practice is based on student engagement, Generative AI and technology-enhanced learning methods in both the classroom and laboratory setting.
-His biological research interests combine protein chemistry, cell culture and mass spectrometry to investigate the molecular basis of Parkinson's disease and cancer spheroid models.
+I am a professor of bioscience education at Sheffield Hallam University and serve as the Head of Research in the School of Bioscience and Chemistry.
+I was awarded the National Teaching Fellow in 2017, and in 2019, I received the Royal Society of Biology's Higher Education Educator of the Year award for my innovative teaching practices.
+My approach focuses on enhancing student engagement through generative AI and technology-enhanced learning methods in both classroom and laboratory settings.
+My biological research interests lie in protein chemistry, cell culture, and mass spectrometry, where I investigate the molecular basis of Parkinson's disease and cancer spheroid models.

 About